 The influence of Brahminism and Hinduism are very prominent in some of the dances in Thailand and Khon is one of them.

-Khon is a masked dance-drama that tells the much-beloved mythical stories in Thailand.
-It combines acting, martial arts, dancing and chorus singing in the telling of these stories.
-Originally performed for the royalties, the dance drama will also include the praising and support for the Monarchy.
+Originating in the 16th century, Khon is a masked dance-drama that tells the much-beloved mythical stories in Thailand.
+It combines acting, martial arts, dancing, and chorus singing in the telling of these stories.
+Originally performed for the royalties, the dance drama also includes praise and support for the Monarchy.

-The most popular and famous of these dance drama is Thailand's version of the Indian classic Ramayana, the Ramakien.
-It used to be performed by male dancers who will also play the female role.
-However, in 1800 both men and women were allowed to perform.
+The most popular and famous of these dance dramas is Thailand's version of the Indian classic Ramayana, the Ramakien.
+In the past, only men were allowed to perform, playing even the role of the female, demons, and monkey god characters.
+In 1800, women were also allowed to perform.

-Besides the many masks worn by these performers to denote the good and the evil characters, colors also play an important part in Khon dance drama.
-For example, in the Ramakien epic, the hero will wear green, his loyal brother will wear gold and the monkey god will wear white.
+In Khon, masks are worn by non-speaking dancers to denote good and evil characters.
+The costume colors also play an important part in Khon dance drama.
+For example, in the Ramakien epic, the hero wears green.
+His loyal brother wears gold and the monkey god wears white.

 Khon Dance Drama